Make a Request Give Me Feedback | Go to Complete Glossary Go to Page Bottom Buy Hard Copy |

 An increase in the endowment of a specific factor in a sector makes labor in that sector more productive.
 Assuming constant returns to scale, the marginal product of labor depends only on the ratio of factors, and therefore the marginal product curve shifts horizontally by the percentage change in the specific factor, as shown.
 Like the price increases above, this raises the equilibrium employment in the sector with more of the specific factor, and raises the equilibrium nominal wage in both.

+Output rises in the expanding sector, due now to the increases in both factors, while output in the other sector contracts.
+Since prices in this case are fixed, the rise in nominal wage is also an increase in real terms.
 The real return to the non-expanded specific factor goes up, since it depends on its ratio to employed labor.
-The real return to the expanded specific factor goes down, analogously, since employment of labor in that sector expands by less than the increase in the specific factor (shown again by the heavy arrow in the figure).
+The real return to the expanded specific factor goes down, analogously, since employment of labor in that sector expands by less than the increase in the specific factor (shown again by the heavy arrow in the figure). | |